GenericMappingTools/pygmt/doc/maintenance.md

   warning for old usage.
 At least one test using the old usage should be added.
 - The warning message should clearly explain the changes and include the versions in which the old usage is deprecated and is expected to be removed.
-- The `FutureWarning` warning should appear in 2-4 minor versions, depending on the impact of the changes.
+- The `FutureWarning` warning should appear for 2-4 minor versions, depending on the impact of the changes.
 It means the deprecation period usually lasts 3-12 months.
 - Remove the old usage and warning when reaching the declared version.

-To rename a function parameter, we can simply add the `@deprecated_parameter` decorator before the function (after the `@use_alias` decorator if any).
+To rename a function parameter, add the `@deprecated_parameter` decorator before the function definition (but after the `@use_alias` decorator if it exists).
 Here is an example:

 ```